prashantbaher/tcc-blog/_drafts/create-circle-by-radius.md

 In this last line we use *zoom to fit* command.

 For Zoom to fit, we use `ViewZoomtofit` method from our Solidworks document variable `swDoc`.

-Hope this post helps you to *create 3 Point Center Rectangle* in Sketches with Solidworks VB Macros.
+Hope this post helps you to *create Circle* in Sketches with Solidworks VB Macros.

 For more such tutorials on **Solidworks VBA Macros**, do come to this blog after sometime.